Learn more about the impact the Cargill Global Scholars Program has had on Scholars in the United States.

 The safety and well-being of our Cargill Global Scholars Program participants is of the utmost importance to us.
-Due to the COVID-19 pandemic, all program activities that had been planned to take place in-person in 2020 were transitioned to take place virtually.
-We will continue to monitor the COVID-19 pandemic over the coming months to assess whether program activities for 2021 will happen through an in-person or virtual format.
+We will continue to monitor the COVID-19 pandemic over the coming months to assess whether program activities for 2022 will happen through an in-person or virtual format.

 How do I Apply?